WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 2. On **LON-DC1**, select **Start**, and then select **Windows PowerShell**.

-3. At the Windows PowerShell command prompt, enter the following command, and then press Enter:
+3. At the Windows PowerShell command prompt, enter the following command, and then select Enter:

    ```
    Test-NetConnection 172.16.0.1